zohebwaghu/Real-Time-CC-fraud-detection-system-using-Apache-Kafka-Kafka-Streams-KSQLDB-MongoDB-and-Flink/kafka/README.md

   - `AWS_ROLE_TO_ASSUME`
   - `AWS_REGION`
   - `MSK_CLUSTER_ARN`
-- **Deploy Fargate Producer** (`.github/workflows/deploy-fargate-producer.yml`): Builds the Kafka producer container with uv, pushes it to ECR, and rolls the ECS/Fargate service.
+- **Deploy Producer** (`.github/workflows/deploy-fargate-producer.yml`): Builds the Kafka producer container with uv, pushes it to ECR, and rolls out to the chosen runtime.
 Configure these secrets before enabling the workflow:
   - `AWS_ROLE_TO_ASSUME` (or a dedicated deployment role)
   - `AWS_REGION`
   - `AWS_ECR_REPOSITORY`